imagekit-developer/imagekit-python/README.md

 }
 ```

 Both the `token` and `expire` parameters are optional.
-If not specified the SDK uses the uuid to generate a random
-token and also generates a valid expiry timestamp internally.
-The value of the token and expire used to generate the
-signature are always returned in the response, no matter if they are provided as an input to this method or not.
+If not specified, the SDK uses the UUID to generate a random token and also generates a valid expiry timestamp internally.
+The value of the token and expire used to generate the signature are always returned in the response, no matter if they are provided as an input to this method or not.

 **Distance calculation between two pHash values**

-Perceptual hashing allows you to constructing a has value that uniquely identifies an input image based on the contents
+Perceptual hashing allows you to construct a has value that uniquely identifies an input image based on the contents
 of an image. [imagekit.io metadata API](https://docs.imagekit.io/api-reference/metadata-api) returns the pHash
 value of an image in the response.
-You can use this value to find duplicate, near duplicate(similar) image by calculating
-distance between the two images.
+You can use this value to [find a duplicate or similar image](https://docs.imagekit.io/api-reference/metadata-api#using-phash-to-find-similar-or-duplicate-images) by calculating the distance between the two images.

-This SDK exposes phash_distance function to calculate distance between two pHash value.
+This SDK exposes phash_distance function to calculate the distance between two pHash value.
 It accepts two pHash hexadecimal
 strings and returns a numeric value indicative of the level of difference between the two images.

 ```python